Assembly: The Registers and Segments (MASM/TASM)

 (E)IP: Instruction Pointer (points to the next instruction as a relative offset of the Code Segment)

-(E)BP: Base Pointer (Shadows (E)SP, can be set manually)
+(E)BP: Base Pointer (shadows (E)SP and can be set manually)

 (E)SP: Stack Pointer (points to the ‘end’ of the stack)

-I used the term end of the stack, since in assembly the stack builds in a downward order, therefore a stack overflow would indicate (E)SP was pointing beyond the beginning of the stack segment and in turn a stack underflow would be the result of placing more memory on the stack than is allocated.
+I used the phrase “end of the stack” since, in assembly, the stack builds in a downward order; therefore, a stack overflow would indicate (E)SP was pointing beyond the beginning of the stack segment.
+In turn, a stack underflow would be the result of placing more memory on the stack than is allocated.

 Segments: